danielhenrymantilla/higher-kinded-types.rs/book/src/what-are-hkts.md

     is a GAT).

-    I won't be doing that anymore, since real code should not be using these `unicode_confusables`; I shall thenceforth only be using proper fully ASCII names such as `ForLt`:
+    I won't be doing that anymore, since real code should not be using these `unicode_confusables`; I shall henceforth only be using proper fully ASCII names such as `ForLt`:

     ```rust ,ignore